What Is a Product?

 The two major categories of consumer products are consumables and durables.

-Durable goods last longer without being consumed or worn out, such as clothing, whereas service providers deliver good value with no physical asset at risk.
+Durable goods last longer without being consumed or worn out, for instance, clothing.

-Keep in mind that service providers are extensively different from durable and consumable goods, and the offerings of the like have expanded thanks to the advent of SaaS dramatically.
+Plus, the offerings of the like have expanded thanks to the advent of SaaS.

 Products For Business